FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0000.md

     * hBUS
     * ntpd
     * netifd (Network Interface Daemon)
+    * Security service
     * ...
 1. HybridOS services such as
-    * WebSocket server
+    * WebSocket Server
-    * HTTP Responder
+    * HTTP Server
+    * CoAP Server
+    * Streaming Server
     * MQTT Broker
     * ...

+### Services

+### Servers

+IoT devices, in most cases, operate more like a server.
+For example, an IoT device may run a HTTP server.
+The user can visit the device via standard HTTP by using a web browser or an client app.

+Therefore, HybridOS integrates common networking servers on device side.
+However, HybridOS provides a different architecture for the implementation of the servers.
+Any HybridOS app or service can act as a real service provider of the server.
+On the other hand, a web server such as Apache/Nginx, which runs in the cloud, does not provide this mechanism for developers.

+Generally, you (the developer) can write an app or a service to connect to the HybridOS Servers via a specific Unix socket and act as the real service provider.
+The server handles the protocol details and passes the requests from a client to a specific app or service, which has registered as a service provider at a specific endpoint (a namespace actually).
+If the app or the service returns the responses to the server, the server passes them to the remote client.

+In this way, you do not need to write or run a complex HTTP server or a WebSocket server to handle the details of the protocols, you only need to write a service provider in your app or a service, register your endpoint to the server, and return the responses for the requests.

+We call a component which provides a specific services as a `service provider` or a `request responder`.

+However, unlike Apache or Nginx, these HybridOS servers are not designed for large concurrency.
+But, security is our number one priority when designing these servers.

+Therefore, we introduce an universal security service to check the validity and compliance for each connect request.

 #### HybridOS WebSocket Server

 HybridOS WebSocket Server is an general-purpose implementation of WebSocket server.
-The other process can connect to the server via Unix Socket, and exchange the data with the remote clients.
+Your app or service can connect to the server via Unix Socket, and exchange the data with the remote clients.

-Indeed, HybridOS WebSocket server acts as a broker between the remote clients and the real local service providers.

-Currently, HybridOS WebSocket Server can
+The HybridOS WebSocket Server can

   * act as a remote display of HybridOS app.
 The user can interact with a HybridOS app in a HTML5 browser, but the HybridOS app is running in the device actually.
-  * act as a H.264 streaming server.
+  * act as a simple H.264 streaming server.
   * act as a text-based command responder.

-You (the developer) can write an app or a service to connect to the HybridOS WebSocket Server via UNIX socket and act as the real service provider.

-In this way, you do not need to write a WebSocket server to handle the details of the WebSocket protocol, you only need to write your own application logic to provide the services.
+#### HybridOS HTTP Server

+HybridOS HTTP Server is a simple implementation of HTTP 2.0.
+Your app or service can can register as a request responder at a specific endpoint.
+All requests sent to the endpoint will be passed by the server to your app or service.

-The HybridOS HTTP Responder also runs in such manner.
+The HybridOS HTTP Server can

+  * provide a webpage for the system settings, like what a network router does.
+  * provide a webpage for a specific app/service, which shows the current work status.

+#### HybridOS CoAP Server

-#### HybridOS HTTP Responder
+#### HybridOS Streaming Server

+HybridOS Streaming Server can encode a H.264/265 media stream in RTMP and push the stream to the cloud.
+The server can also act as a streaming server to feed the stream in RTMP or raw H.264/H.265 frames to a client which directly connects to the device.

 #### HybridOS MQTT Broker

+HybridOS MQTT Broker

+HybridOS MQTT Broker

 ### Libraries